Icon Button

 Tertiary

-button to deprioritize actions when placed next to secondary or primary buttons.
+Use a tertiary button to deprioritize actions when placed next to secondary or primary buttons.
 Tertiary buttons may also be used to lessen visual distraction when a multitude of similar actions are being used, or when the button exists inside an element with little spacing.

-For example, a table that includes a download button in each row should use the tertiary
+For example, a table that includes a download button in each row should use the tertiary variant.

 <IconButton variant="tertiary"> <Download /> </IconButton>